summon/summon-api-toolkit/python3/README.md

 * [Flask](http://flask.pocoo.org) - Used as the web framework
 * [requests](http://docs.python-requests.org/en/master/) - Used to make the HTTP request to the Summon API
-* [dotenv](https://github.com/theskumar/python-dotenv) - Used to load the Summon API credentials into environment variables from file
+* [dotenv](https://github.com/theskumar/python-dotenv) - Used to load the Summon API credentials into environment variables from ".env" file.
+Avoids differences in setting environment variables between Windows, Mac and Linux environments.